Spritz is Happiness…

 Campari Spritz

-With its bright red color, Campari spritz is the indispensable drink of conversations on many summer evenings.
+Its bright red colour, the Campari spritz, is the indispensable drink of conversation on many summer evenings.

 1/3 white wine (or prosecco)